DEFRA/ffc-development-guide/docs/getting-started/platform.md

 ### Environments

-#### Sandpit
+#### Sandpit 1

-The `Sandpit` environment is the first deployment environment for new services following merge to the `main` branch.
-It also hosts dynamic feature branch deployments.

-It can also used for testing and experimentation.
+The `Sandpit 1` environment is used for experimentation and supporting local development.

 Developers have a high level of access to the Sandpit environment to create and destroy resources as required.

 Unlike all subsequent environments, provisioning of Azure resources such as Managed Identities, PostgreSQL is not automated.
 Teams must create their own resources in this environment using the guides in this repository.

-Although the majority of patterns between Sandpit are the same, a key difference is the use of [Azure App Configuration](https://docs.microsoft.com/en-us/azure/azure-app-configuration/overview) for configuration management.
+Although the majority of patterns between `Sandpit 1` and higher environments are the same, a key difference is the use of [Azure App Configuration](https://docs.microsoft.com/en-us/azure/azure-app-configuration/overview) for configuration management and the use of Jenkins for any deployments.

 The reason for this is that originally all environments used Azure App Configuration, however automation of configuration from an [Azure repo](https://dev.azure.com/defragovuk/DEFRA-FFC/_git/DEFRA-FFC-PLATFORM) has replaced this in all other environments.

+The `Sandpit 1` environment is in the `DefraCloudDev` tenant.

+#### Sandpit 2

+The `Sandpit 2` environment is the first automation only deployment environment for new services following merge to the `main` branch.
+It also hosts dynamic feature branch deployments.
+Different teams utilise it for many purposes such as demonstrations and testing.

+It is intended as a replacement for the `Sandpit 1` environment.

+Developers have full access to this environment, but cannot directly create or destroy resources.
+Instead, they must use the automation provided to deploy their services.

-The Sandpit environment is in the `DefraCloudDev` tenant.
+The Development environment is in the `DefraCloudDev` tenant.

 #### Development

-The `Development` environment is the first automation only deployment environment.
-Different teams utilise it for many purposes such as demonstrations and testing.
+Like `Sandpit 2`, the `Development` is utilised in a flexible way by teams.

 Developers have full access to this environment, but cannot directly create or destroy resources.
 Instead, they must use the automation provided to deploy their services.